| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 sprint-lite and speedway 2 cycle divisions.
 6 spring models are popular in

 Yamaha heavy classes.
+All Copyrights

 Reserved 2003/2004 Casey Neal Racing